 You'll notice that many of my 2015 purchases have to do with video production.
 That's because I have been broadcasting live on Periscope, and I continue to experiment with different ways to record audio and video.

 I've used a Brother label printer for years to make stickers that I hand out at my presentations.
 Brother's P-Touch software makes it easy to add QR codes.
 A roll of replacement labels is about $13 and yields about 500 stickers (if you use this template I made in P-Touch).

-The iRig Mic HD is the microphone I use with my iPhone or iPad when I broadcast using the Periscope app.
-It connects to the Lightning port and does a fantastic job of reducing background noise.
+The iRig HD Mic is the microphone I use with my computer, iPhone, and iPad.
+It connects to a USB or a Lightning port and does a fantastic job of reducing background noise.